DanyPinto5/ICC-01-Dany-repository/README.md

-Exercises # all the scrips go here
+Exercises: all the scrips go here

-Resources # all resources
+Resources: all resources